mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

 Step 12: Now you're ready to connect the full USBW assembly into the preexistent GoKart assembly.
 This will require three final connections to be made

 Step 12a: Place the USBW subassembly's shaft mount inside the blue TopKart chassis's upper steering wheel tabs, with the two beam links just outside of those tabs.
-Then, insert a black rubber washer in between each tab and its corresponding beam link, so that the full sequence (from beam link to beam link) is very tight.
+Then, insert two more copies of "ABS washer," namely one in between each tab and its corresponding beam link, so that the full sequence (from beam link to beam link) is very tight.
 Then, using a screw (TODO get screw type), nut, and washer, tighten this sequence permanently.
 At this point, the entire USBW subsystem should be attached to the GoKart, even though the bottom is loose.

 .. image:: ../imgs/Mechanical/USBW_IRL_12a.jpeg
     :width: 100%